Riboflavin: Prevalence

 Riboflavin deficiency is uncommon in the United States and in other countries with wheat flour or corn meal fortification programs.
-From data collected in biannual surveys of the U.S. population, for ages 20 and over, 22% of females and 19% of men reported consuming a supplement that contained riboflavin, typically a vitamin-mineral multi-supplement.
+From data collected in biannual surveys of the U.S. population, for ages 20 and over, 22% of women and 19% of men reported consuming a supplement that contained riboflavin, typically a vitamin-mineral multi-supplement.
 For the non-supplement users, the dietary intake of adult women averaged 1.74 mg/day and men 2.44 mg/day.
 These amounts exceed the RDAs for riboflavin of 1.1 and 1.3 mg/day respectively.
 For all age groups, on average, consumption from food exceeded the RDAs.
 A 2001-02 U.S. survey reported that less than 3% of the population consumed less than the Estimated Average Requirement of riboflavin.

 Signs and symptoms

 Riboflavin deficiency (also called ariboflavinosis) results in stomatitis, symptoms of which include chapped and fissured lips, inflammation of the corners of the mouth (angular stomatitis), sore throat, painful red tongue, and hair loss.
 The eyes can become itchy, watery, bloodshot, and sensitive to light.
 Riboflavin deficiency is associated with anemia.
 Prolonged riboflavin insufficiency may cause degeneration of the liver and nervous system.
 Riboflavin deficiency may increase the risk of preeclampsia in pregnant women.
 Deficiency of riboflavin during pregnancy can result in fetal birth defects, including heart and limb deformities.